vingorius/tie/README.md

 # Masktalk
-No Install, No Save Web Talk Program.
+No Install, No Save, Web Talk Program.

 ## Installation
 ~~~